 Rumble Announces Timing of Third Quarter 2022 Earnings Release and Conference Call

-/EIN News/ -- LONGBOAT KEY, Fla., Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Rumble Inc. (“Rumble”) (NASDAQ: RUM), the video-sharing platform, today announced that it will release financial results for the third quarter of 2022 shortly after market close on Monday, November 14, 2022.
+LONGBOAT KEY, Fla., Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Rumble Inc. ("Rumble") RUM, the video-sharing platform, today announced that it will release financial results for the third quarter of 2022 shortly after market close on Monday, November 14, 2022.
 The company will host a conference call the same day at 5:00 p.m.
 Eastern Time.

 Access to the live webcast and replay of the conference call, along with related earnings release materials, will be available here and on Rumble's Investor Relations website at investors.rumble.com.